Who we are:

 New Mexico Military Institute (joined in 2010)

-Six of the institutions are organized under the Community College Act (Chapter 21, Article 13, NMSA 1978), one (Central New Mexico Community College) is established under the Technical and Vocational Institute Act (Chapter 21, Article 16, NMSA 1978), and three (Northern New Mexico College, Western New Mexico University and New Mexico Military Institute) are established pursuant to the Constitution of New Mexico (Article 12, Section 11).
+Six of the institutions are organized under the Community College Act (Chapter 21, Article 13, NMSA 1978), one (Central New Mexico Community College) is established under the Technical and Vocational Institute Act (Chapter 21, Article 16, NMSA 1978), and two (Western New Mexico University and New Mexico Military Institute) are established pursuant to the Constitution of New Mexico (Article 12, Section 11).
 Each has a governing board with comprehensive legal authority and responsibility for control and management of the institution.
 In addition to independent governance, NMICC institutions can generally be distinguished from Branch Community Colleges by significantly larger levels of local property tax support.
-As constitutionally-created state institutions, Northern New Mexico College, Western New Mexico University and New Mexico Military Institute can’t impose local property taxes.
+As a constitutionally-created state institutions, Western New Mexico University and New Mexico Military Institute can’t impose local property taxes.

 New Mexico Independent Community Colleges annually serve in excess of 60,000 students in college credit courses.
 Approximately 4 in 10 New Mexico college students are enrolled in NMICC institutions.
 In addition to college credit courses, NMICC institutions serve thousands more through Adult Basic Education, non-credit courses and a comprehensive array of community service and economic development programs.